mpdcampbell/blog/blog/content/posts/go2rtcPetcam.md

 You might say you can just ignore the extra features, which isn't wrong, but I say why use the wrong tool for the job?
 This strikes me as similar to people who host an entire [Nextcloud](https://github.com/nextcloud) instance when all they need is a basic web UI in front of their files (something like [Filestash](https://github.com/mickael-kerjean/filestash) or [Filebrowser](https://github.com/filebrowser/filebrowser)).

 ### Do I need a specific camera?
 Nope, get anything that has RTSP stream functionality, which is most IP cameras these days.
 You can ignore all the smart app features, obviously you aren't going to be using those.
-With the possible exception of two way audio, go2rtc does [support this](https://github.com/AlexxIT/go2rtc#two-way-audio) but my cameras don't, so I haven't tried to get it working.
+With the possible exception of two-way audio, go2rtc does [support this](https://github.com/AlexxIT/go2rtc#two-way-audio) but my cameras don't, so I haven't tried to get it working.
 Also, I recommend setting up your home network to block the actual camera from the internet, your local network server can grab the video feed and relay that to go2rtc.
 The camera doesn't need to phone home.

 ### Plan your security first
 You are planning to expose a camera feed to the internet.
-I'm assuming if you are conscientious enough to self host then you also don't like the idea of strangers viewing the feed.
+I'm assuming if you are conscientious enough to self-host then you also don't like the idea of strangers viewing the feed.
 All of the above camera services have username and password login screens built in, **please** do not assume you can just open a port on the router and this login screen alone will make your camera is secure.
 In my (only slightly paranoid) opinion, anything private hosted online needs two things, a reverse proxy and a two-factor authentication.
 You probably know what [Two-factor authentication](https://blog.mozilla.org/en/products/firefox/firefox-tips/what-is-2fa/) is already.
 A [reverse proxy](https://www.howtogeek.com/devops/what-is-a-reverse-proxy-and-how-does-it-work/) acts as a layer between the internet and your services and allows you to implement security features such as rate limiting, enforcing https, or blocking users [based on location](https://www.codeslikeaduck.com/posts/geoipwhitelistdocker/).

 ---